This unique event will bring together local authorities, operators, consultancy and service providers to share best practice across the bus sector.

 Reliable, affordable and regular buses are the difference between opportunity and isolation for millions of people across the country.

-This event will showcase new opportunities in bus operations, strategy, policy, funding and innovation.
+This event will showcase new opportunities in bus operations, strategy, policy, funding and innovation, including:

 -